 Great Stories in Book Form

 I write fiction and nonfiction stories that touch and change people’s lives.
 Whether through a new way of looking at marketing, a silly tale about dogs and ninja pizza crusts, or a humorous story about skeletons and stoners, I hope my readers walk away with something more after finishing one of my books.
 Here are a few examples:

 Tips and ideas for artists who hate sales and marketing.
-This books teaches ways to use the remarkable power of Social Media in any artistic enterprise to increase sales by connecting with collectors and fans.
+This book teaches artists how to use the remarkable power of Social Media to increase sales by connecting with collectors and fans.
 Author, Cover Design.

 The book that started it all for me.
 A fun kid’s adventure about two dogs who must stop an evil cat determined to rule the world with his army of ninja pizza crusts, all because of some cheese.
 Author, Cover Design.

 A fun and humorous short story about some colorful characters trying to make sense of unusual circumstances while defeating an ancient evil that threatens to destroy everything.
-There’s also a very nice scene about mowing lawns.
 Author, Cover Design.

 My Blog Posts and Articles

 I write about whatever strikes my fancy.
 You should learn a thing or two, but the average is four.

 Are you working on your college essay and wondering what to write?
 It's not easy to write a great college essay that will make college admissions counselors stand up and take notice.
 You have to tell your story and make sure that your personality comes through so that...

 I often miss out on a happy, joy-filled life because I can’t stop comparing the present with the future.
 We are meant to enjoy the lives that God gave us.
 He created us for a purpose, to glorify him, but that includes us enjoying His creation and our lives as we live...